Natural-Goldfish/SimpsonGenerator/README.md

 <p align="center"><img src='https://github.com/Natural-Goldfish/SimpsonGenerator/blob/master/README/Loss-400%20epoch%2012.PNG?raw=true' width = "1000px" height = "400px"/></p>
 </br></br>

 Even the model B was better at the loss until the 50 epochs, but there weren't big differences in the generated images before and after the epoch.
+Considering the image size, I wouldn't have to choose it as 64 x 64 because of the computer resource.
 You can find the pre-trained B model's parameter file in _```'data\models'```_.  </br></br>

 - If you want to train this model from beginning, you could run :
 ```